 A keen adventurer, Aaron takes great pleasure in leading groups into remote regions and sharing in the beauty and presence of the natural world with those around him.
-Aaron is a qualified Outdoor Leader, primarily working with youth groups on journey based outdoor programs that promote awareness, resilience, and achievement.
+Aaron is a qualified Outdoor Leader, primarily working with youth groups on journey based experiential learning programs that promote awareness, resilience, and achievement.
 He holds a Cert IV in Outdoor Recreation, Cert IV Fitness, and Wilderness First Aid/CPR Certification.
 He has extensive sea kayaking experience in Tropical North Queensland and has led numerous multiday expeditions particularly in the Cape Tribulation to Mission Beach regions.
 He considers the Tropical North Queensland Coast a region of exceptional beauty, abundant wildlife, and it holds some of his most memorable experiences.

 Professional Guide/Outdoor Leader